ChristoffBo/homeassistant/jarvis_jnr/README.md

 # 🧩 Jarvis Jnr — Home Assistant Add-on
 This add-on runs a smart notification bot inside Home Assistant that connects to your **Gotify** server.
 Jarvis Jnr watches incoming messages, beautifies them into clean cards, reposts them, and can execute simple wake-word commands.
 It also enforces retention rules, supports integrations like **Radarr, Sonarr, Weather**, and includes a **toggleable Chat Personality** that posts random jokes, quips, or weird facts at controlled intervals.

 ## What it is and what it is used for
 **Jarvis Jnr** is a Gotify-aware assistant.
 It listens to notifications in real time and can:
 - Beautify Radarr/Sonarr events into rich cards with posters, runtime, quality, etc.
 - Format JSON, YAML, Watchtower, and Semaphore payloads.
 - Auto-clean up Gotify feeds based on retention.
 - Respond to wake-word commands like `Jarvis help`, `Jarvis weather`, or `Jarvis series count`.
 - Optionally run in **personality mode**, dropping random jokes, puns, weird facts, or API-fetched quips to make the bot feel alive.

 Running Jarvis Jnr in **Home Assistant** makes sense if you already use Gotify for notifications.
 It centralizes formatting, command handling, and adds personality to your notifications.

 ## Features
 - Beautifies incoming Gotify messages into clean cards.
 - Radarr event parsing → Poster, title, year, runtime, quality, size.
 - Sonarr event parsing → Poster, SxxEyy, title, runtime, quality, size.
 - Watchtower & Semaphore payloads → Labeled update reports.
 - JSON/YAML payloads → Parsed tables.
 - General messages → Generic card.
 - Retention cleanup → Purges Jarvis or non-Jarvis messages after configured hours.
 - Wake-word commands → Weather, Radarr, Sonarr, System help.
 - **Chat Personality** → Optional “weirdo mode” that posts random jokes, facts, or quotes at safe intervals.
+- **Extended Personality Modes** → Choose how Jarvis Jnr “speaks” by selecting a mood in `personality_mood`.

+### Available Personality Modes
+- `sarcastic` → 😏 Snappy and ironic responses.
+  *Example:* “Oh, fantastic.
+Another system update.
+Exactly what I wanted.”
+- `playful` → ✨ Fun and lighthearted tone.
+  *Example:* “Woohoo!
+New movie added — dibs on the popcorn!”
+- `serious` → 🛡 Formal and strict output.
+  *Example:* “Radarr has indexed 1 new title.
+Task complete.”
+- `angry` → 🔥 Shouts everything, all caps.
+  *Example:* “ARE YOU KIDDING ME?
+ANOTHER ERROR?!”
+- `tired` → 😴 Slow, sleepy tone.
+  *Example:* “Yeah… fine… added the show… I need a nap now.”
+- `depressed` → 🌑 Dark, moody replies.
+  *Example:* “Another episode arrives… nothing ever changes.”
+- `excited` → 🚀 Energetic and hyped tone.
+  *Example:* “YESSS!
+New content detected — let’s freaking GO!”
+- `calm` → 💡 Neutral and steady by default.
+  *Example:* “System event received and processed successfully.”

 ## Paths
 - **Config**: `/data/options.json` — add-on settings
 - **Bot core**: `/app/bot.py`
 - **Radarr/Sonarr**: `/app/arr.py`